LeoScant/Etf/README.md

 ## Deployment

 To deploy the contracts, use the `deploy.js` script in the `scripts/` directory.
 You can run it with `npx hardhat run scripts/deploy.js`.
+Since calling the functions consumes a high amount of gas I would deploy these smart contract in a blockchain like Polygon.